coderkalyan/libavrlite/README.md

 libavrlite is a thin AVR abstraction library which aims to provide abstractions for AVR functions while maintaining minimal overhead and keeping the programmer in control.
 It provides functions for common embedded programming tasks, such as reading and writing serial/USART.
+It is inspired by libopencm3, and has a similar (but not compatible) API.

+_Warning: libavrlite is currently in very early development.
+It does not support all peripherals on AVR processors, and it is currently only tested on an Arduino Uno.
+If you are interested in contributing additional board support, please let me know or file a PR._

 ## Install
 libavrlite is just a platformio library.
 To install the latest version